 Our leading lady, Silvia, is brought to life by then-newcomer Corinne Cartier.
 Cartier’s face was made for cinema…her glamorous movie-goddess looks are impossible to turn away from.
 While the presence of the quiet Silvia could have been overshadowed by the endless parade of oddballs surrounding her, Cartier holds her own and manages to stand out by doing the opposite of what her co-stars are doing.
 Rather than wild gesticulations, Cartier plays her role with a controlled wink, quiet amusement and she is obviously having a ball.
 In her (many) nude scenes she reveals a body both lithe and sensual, both glamorous and real.

-The storyline about a repressed young woman who goes in search of erotic fulfillment may be pretty much identical to every comedic sexploiter of the era, but THE JOY OF FLYING is head-and-shoulders above so many others.
+The storyline about a repressed young woman who goes in search of erotic fulfillment may be pretty much identical to every comedic sexploiter of the era, but JOY OF FLYING is head-and-shoulders above so many others.
 In addition to the charming cast, director Franz Gottlieb clearly cares about the film he is making.
 This is no quickie boobs and booties cash-in.
 Spectacular flying sequences, lush interiors and exotic locales give the film a gloss so often missing in these types of films.
 It’s obvious the director wants as much to amuse his audience as titillate them.
 Gottlieb has a knack for humor and detail and amusing set-pieces crop up alongside the main thrust of the story at regular intervals.

 How about the titillation, then?
 Well, the film doesn’t skimp.
 While most of the sexual escapades are played for laughs and push the story along, they also generate real heat.
 A romp between George and his belle du jour while his secretary jabbers away unaware is both humorous and sexy.
 Later, a threeway nude massage between the hero and two women is as erotic as it is absurd.
-The hottest scene in the movie happens in the final act as George beds a cold businesswoman played by the legendary Ajita Wilson, appearing here in an extended cameo role.
+The hottest scene in the movie happens in the final act as George beds a cold businesswoman played by the legendary Ajita Wilson (BLACK APHRODITE), appearing here in an extended cameo role.

-THE JOY OF FLYING has much to recommend: hearty laughs, copious nudity, a catchy score, talented performers and capable direction.
-Long a mainstay of late-night cable, THE JOY OF FLYING is a bit harder to find these days.
+JOY OF FLYING has much to recommend: hearty laughs, copious nudity, a catchy score, talented performers and capable direction.
+Long a mainstay of late-night cable, JOY OF FLYING is a bit harder to find these days.
 It was released on DVD in Germany in a slightly-edited form and appeared on VHS in various territories as JOY OF FLYING, SEX AT 7000 FEET and EROTIC WAYS.